nullserve/Documentation/docs/getting_started.md

 to add it to the project's dev dependencies.
 This won't increase your bundle size but will allow you to use it locally when developing your project.

-Once it's installed, you can use the CLI with:
+Once it's installed, you can use the CLI like this:

 <!-- tabs:start -->

 #### ** Yarn **

-`yarn run nullserve -h`
+`yarn run nullserve help`

 #### ** Npm **

-`npx nullserve -h`
+`npx nullserve help`

 <!-- tabs:end -->

+This will run the `help` command and test that the CLI is installed correctly.
+The `help` command will also present you with an up-to-date listing of all of the available commands in the CLI.